 From Penny: a long time ago Lulu had templates, are you saying they are no longer available? and how do you get this publisher book to lulu?

 We did offer MS Word templates for a long time.
 In fact, you can still find them on our site when you start a project.
 Those templates are very outdated.
 Our new template bundles still include a Word template you can use, so we haven’t gotten rid of the old templates as much as updated them.

 And our template bundles now include guides to creating your print-ready PDF and cover files!

-Lulu offers free to use print-on-demand and ebook publishing, as well as our Global Distribution service.
-We also have an open API for web designers who want to incorporate print-on-demand directly into their website.
+Lulu offers free-to-use print-on-demand and ebook publishing, as well as our Global Distribution service.
+We also have an open API for web designers who want to incorporate print-on-demand directly into their websites.
 That’s free to use as well.
-And we offer a simple ecommerce application for Shopify called Lulu xPress (you guessed it, that is free to use as well).
+And we offer a simple ecommerce application for Shopify called Lulu Direct (you guessed it, that is free to use as well).

 But we don’t offer any kind of file creation or layout software.
 That’s just beyond the scope of what we can provide creators.
 And there are so many great tools out there already that we didn’t want to spend our developer’s time building clones of existing page layout tools.

 If you’re looking for free options, I recommend trying Scribus.
 It’s a completely free-to-use page layout program.

 From Poet: As you work on your project in LuLu can you save it and come back to it later?